 5G promises better performance in all areas than 4G.
 It is capable of providing faster connectivity speeds, ultra-low latency (the delay between an instruction to move data and the data transfer occurring), and greater bandwidth (the amount of data that can be transferred from one point to another within a specific timeframe).

-However, if you switch to 5G phone from a 4G phone, you may not notice all of these advantages.
+However, in 2019, if you switched to 5G phone from a 4G phone, you may not have noticed all of these advantages.
 That’s because its network is not yet as widespread as that of 4G.
 Ofcom estimated in 2021 that 99% of premises in the UK have outdoor 4G coverage, whereas the figure for 5G networks is just 42-57%.
 Naturally, this coverage is also centred in urban areas.
 However, 5G networks are expected to be expanded significantly over the coming years.

 Should I buy a 5G phone?

 At the time of writing, the answer to this question really depends on your personal circumstances.
 If you are otherwise happy with your current phone and have no other reasons to upgrade, then we’d say you should stick with it for the time being, as 5G does not add a great deal of utility at this point in time to make it worth the expense of a brand new smartphone.
-However, if you’re buying a new phone anyway, then it’s advisable to buy a 5G capable device just to ensure that it is future proof for the coming years.
+However, if you’re buying a new phone anyway, then it’s advisable to buy a 5G-capable device just to ensure that it is future-proof for the coming years.
+For example, the iPhone 15 is set to launch and will absolutely sport 5G, much like many modern phones now.

 Is 5G safe to use?